zc/generationalset/README.rst

 GSets track state by generation.
 A client presents a generation and is sent updates made since the presented generation.
 GSets can be grouped into trees with a shared generation.
-A client can present a single generation and be send updates for all of the sets making up a database.
+A client can present a single generation and be sent updates for all of the sets making up a database.

 This implementation of generational sets uses `ZODB